-According to the commercial director of Facebook in the U.K., soon we will no longer need our own websites.
+Early in 2011, the commercial director of Facebook in the U.K. predicted that, soon, we will no longer need our own websites.
 His rationale?
 Facebook will be so integrated into the web that businesses, even major companies with a huge web presence, will abandon their own website in favor of the social.

-I don’t know about you, but I’m uncomfortable putting my business in the hands of a third party, one over which I have no control.
-Haines states himself that “There have been eight iterations of the [main] Facebook design over the last few years… [and] it will look different in a year” (Techradar.com).
-So, in a year your business page will change, and you have no idea how.
-Additionally, anyone using Facebook for awhile has experienced the “where’s my stuff” reaction when logging in to find the page rearranged and functions changed.
-I’ve had people contact me in genuine distress, not able to find the photos, status updates or pages they depend on for keeping in touch with friends and brands.
+I don’t know about you, but I’m uncomfortable putting my entire online presence business in the hands of a third party like Facebook or Twitter, one over which I have no control.
+Think about how often these platforms have changed their features, terms of service, and user experience.
+Every time that happens, users have the “where’s my stuff” reaction when logging in to find the page rearranged and functions changed.
+I’ve had people contact me in genuine distress, not able to find the photos, status updates, or pages they depend on for keeping in touch with friends and brands.
 Do you want your website subject to the whims of Facebook’s developers?